wcfrobert/ezbolt/README.md

 $$v_{ty} = \frac{-M_z (x_i - x_{cg})}{I_z}$$

 The equations above should look very familiar.
-They're identical to the torsion shear stress equations for beam sections ($$\tau = Tc/J$$).
+They're identical to the torsion shear stress equations for beam sections.
 Essentially, bolt force varies linearly radiating from the centroid.
 Bolts furthest away from the centroid naturally takes more force.

 Putting it all together, we use principle of superposition to **superimpose** (add) the bolt demands together.
 In other words, we can look at each action separately, then add them together at the end.